Opportunity Card (Chancenkarte): Fees Breakdown for Nigerians ₦661,827

 - How long does Opportunity Card (Chancenkarte) processing take from Nigeria?

-- Processing time for the Opportunity Card (Chancenkarte) for Nigerian applicants is 2–12 weeks (apply at German Embassy Abuja or Consulate Lagos).
+- Processing time for the Opportunity Card (Chancenkarte) is 2–12 weeks (apply at German Embassy Abuja or Consulate Lagos).
+Apply from the Germany High Commission in Abuja or the Consulate in Lagos — book your appointment slot as early as possible, as backlogs frequently add 2–4 weeks beyond the official window.

 - How much proof of funds do I need for the Opportunity Card (Chancenkarte)?

-- What is the most important tip for Opportunity Card (Chancenkarte) applicants from Nigeria?
+- What documents do I need for the Opportunity Card (Chancenkarte) application from Nigeria?

 Related guides